The government’s new Warm Homes Plan: What it means for our homes, bills, and the climate

 This didn’t come out of nowhere.

 For years, we have been calling for action on Britain’s cold, leaky homes.
 The UK has some of the worst-insulated homes in Europe - meaning wasted energy, higher emissions, and millions of people struggling to stay warm while energy companies profit.
-Time and again, we’ve told our politicians that fixing homes is one of the fastest, cheapest ways to cut emissions and bills at the same time.
+Time and again, we’ve told our politicians that fixing homes is one of the fastest, most effective ways to cut emissions and bills at the same time.
 Finally, it feels like the message is getting through.

-The Warm Home Plan that was announced last week is the biggest homes upgrade programme in British history.
+The Warm Homes Plan that was announced last week is the biggest homes upgrade programme in British history.
 From tougher standards for new homes and landlords, to major investment in rolling out clean energy solutions for households across the country, this plan represents a step-change in ambition from the government - and this is something definitely worth celebrating.

 What does the Warm Homes Plan promise?